metamorph-inc/openmeta-mms/docs/source/reference_execution/results_browser/results_browser.rst

 Column Headers
 ^^^^^^^^^^^^^^

-**Dataset Types:** 'TestBenchResult' is the only type of Test Bench List items.
+**Data Type:** 'TestBenchResult' is the only type of Test Bench List items.

-**Name:** This name is taken from the OpenMETA project at the time of execution by the Master Interpreter
+**Name:** This name is taken from the OpenMETA project at the time of execution by the Master Interpreter.

-**Design:** This design name is taken from the OpenMETA project at the time of execution by the Master Interpreter
+**Design:** This design name is taken from the OpenMETA project at the time of execution by the Master Interpreter.

 **Status:** This is the status taken from the Test Bench Manifest.
 The possible values are as follows: